The pandemic that is currently pressuring the world economy has clearly shown us the essential services we can’t live without.

 That being said, nobody expects them to be intimately familiar with every asset.
-Every bigger industrial facility will have some assets where specific repairs are performed by outside contractors whose only job is to go around the country repairing a few specific assets.
-They are often quite expensive which incentivizes businesses to send their technicians to receive additional training so they can perform those repairs in-house.
+Every bigger industrial facility will have some assets where specific repairs are performed by outside contractors whose only job is to go around the country, repairing a few specific assets in high demand.
+They are often quite expensive, incentivizing businesses to send their technicians to receive additional training to perform those repairs in-house.

 To give you a better idea of what industrial maintenance training usually covers, here’s a short video from Madison college that showcases their industrial maintenance program:

-All mechanics and technicians are bound to go through some form of an apprenticeship program.
-Apprenticeships are not hard to find as industrial maintenance jobs are constantly in demand.
-Apprenticeship programs are very important as they help trainees get familiar with the industry they are likely to operate in and give invaluable practical experience.
-More managerial positions such as the one of a maintenance manager are reserved for those with a few years of experience under the belt and their range of responsibilities is more consistent across all industries.
+More managerial positions such as the one of a maintenance manager are reserved for those with a few years of experience under the belt, and their range of responsibilities is more consistent across all industries.